-The leaves are falling, the air is getting crisp and cool, and the flu and cold season begins to put in an appearance!
+The leaves are falling, the air is getting crisp and cool, and the flu and the cold season begins to put in an appearance!
 This is a special concern for seniors in the independent living space.
 Our immune system weakens as we get older, and we need to be especially vigilant to remain healthy.
 Below are a few tips to improve our immune system.

 - Eat nutritious meals.
 Get enough fresh fruits and vegetables in your daily diet, as well as lean proteins and multi-grains.
 Avoid processed foods and animal fat, and limit your alcohol, sugar, and salt intake for your body to perform at its best.